ilIuminated/ilIuminated/README.md

 <h2>Yo!</h2>

-<p id="demo">Welcome to my Profile, Click that button to read more, Im new to coding and github so if anyone wants to teach me u can do that.</p>
+<p id="demo">Welcome to my Profile, Im new to coding and github so if anyone wants to teach me u can do that.</p>

 <button type="button" onclick='document.getElementById("demo").innerHTML = "well thats the end of that goodbye"'>goodbye cuz this is the end of my thing</button>